Azra wa el-Azr: Etymology

 The etymology of the name can be interpreted in several ways.
-On the one hand, some assume that the village bears the name of the Virgin Mary, "العذراء" (al-Aazra) in Arabic, while others claim that it is named after the turkey oak tree, "العذر" (al-Aazr) in Arabic, once abundant in the village and its region.
+On the one hand, some assume that the village bears the name of the Virgin Mary, "العذراء" (al-ʿAzrāʾ) in Arabic, while others claim that it is named after the turkey oak tree, "العذر" (al-ʿAzr) in Arabic, once abundant in the village and its region.
 On the other hand, it may be of Aramaic origin, "Ezr" meaning the support, the column, or even a herd of sheep or goats.

 Places of worship

-The main place of worship in the village is the Saint Stephen Church that serves as the seat of the Azra-Jouret Bedran parish, inaugurated in 1792 in a joint initiative from the Kamel, Korkmaz, Zouein, Imad and Ghanem families of Azra and Jouret Bedran.
+The main place of worship in the village is the Saint Stephen Church that serves as the seat of the Azra-Jouret Bedran parish, inaugurated in 1792 in a joint initiative from the Kamel, Korkmaz, Zouain, Imad and Ghanem families of Azra and Jouret Bedran.
 It is the third church ever built in the region, the first being the Saints Sergius and Bacchus Church built in nearby Ghbaleh in 1780 and the second being the Church of Our Lady also built in Ghbaleh in 1789.